Issues I work with

 Anxiety and Stress

 Anxiety can appear in our lives in many forms.
 From a generalised sense of dread to specific fears around particular parts of our lives, who we are, the future, or the past.
 It can be provoked by an overload of stress - at home, at work or elsewhere.
 My approach is to work with it in three ways.
 Firstly to help you find ways to deal with the feelings in the moment, techniques that can support you to regain your mental balance when the feelings are intense.
 Then to work with you to unpack some of the drivers of the feelings within - some of the thoughts, feelings, history or assumptions which might be fuelling your anxiety, and what they might mean.
-Thirdly to help you put in place practices and ways of thinking that will help you move out of your anxiety.
+Third, to help you put in place practices and ways of thinking that will help you move out of your anxiety.

 Low self worth